 Unfortunately, these Hobby Lobby sparkly gold ornaments are sold out at the moment.
 But don’t worry, I’m linking some beautiful gold alternatives below that are just as stunning.
 While some are larger in size than the ornaments I used, I’m thinking about getting bigger ones next year.
 P.S. an ornament can never be too big.

 6. Leopard Bonus Ornaments For The Best Christmas Tree

 If you’re looking for some FUN leopard ornaments to put on the tree, check out these:

-These cute wooden ornaments are pictured above.
+These cute wooden ornaments look fun!